 A Parah Adumah, or Red Heifer, is an unblemished and completely red cow that has never been put to work.
 The animal’s ashes are used to purify someone who has come into contact with a corpse.

-Shabbat Candles (Ner Shabbat) are used in the sanctification and celebration of Shabbat.
-The two candles symbolize the commandments to observe and remember the Sabbath, and they provide light in the home at night to enhance the festive atmosphere.
+Shabbat candles — nerot shabbat, in Hebrew — are used in the sanctification and celebration of Shabbat.
+The two candles symbolize the commandments to observe and remember the Sabbath, and they provide light in the home at night to enhance the atmosphere of Shabbat.

-The Shofar is made from the horn of an animal, usually a ram.
-The Shofar was blown as a trumpet in battle and, today, is used primarily during Rosh Hashanah services and at the end of Yom Kippur as a “wake up call” to the New Year.
+The shofar is made from the horn of an animal, usually a ram.
+In the Bible, the shofar was blown as a trumpet in battle and, today, is used primarily during Rosh Hashanah services and at the end of Yom Kippur as a “wake up call” to repentance or to announce God the King.

 A Torah Scroll (sefer torah) is a copy of the Hebrew Bible that is written by hand on parchment according to various rules in order to ensure its accuracy, readability, and holiness.
-The Torah Scroll is primarily used in synagogue during Jewish prayer services, including on Shabbat.
+The Torah scroll is primarily used in synagogue during Jewish prayer services.

 Tzitzit are the ritual fringes added to four-cornered garments.
 Four strings are threaded through each corner and folded over and knotted in order to produce eight fringes.
-Ideally, three of the strings should be white and the fourth should be azure, which is known as tekhelet.
+Ideally, three of the strings should be white and the fourth should be azure, which is known as tekhelet in Hebrew.

 With your help, we can add more texts and translations to the library, develop new tools for learning, and keep Sefaria accessible for Torah study anytime, anywhere.
 Sponsor A Day